The property surrender deadline for the voluntary buyback programs has been extended. Find out more.

 Getting your home valued

-Valuations are coordinated by the API.
+Valuations are coordinated by the Australian Property Institute ACT (API).
 Two independent valuers will contact homeowners to arrange suitable times for conducting the valuation inspections.

 Receiving your offer

-The ACT Government will make a written offer to buy back your affected property based on the average of the two valuations.
+The ACT Government will make a written offer to purchase your impacted property based on the average of the two valuations.

 From the date of the offer letter, you will have 60 working days to decide whether to accept.

-If you decide to proceed with the buyback, you will be provided with a surrender deed/contract of sale for the property.
+If you decide to proceed, you will then be provided with a surrender deed/contract of sale for the property.